Jazmine Sullivan: 2020–2024: Heaux Tales

-Musical style
+Artistry and public image

 Sonically, Sullivan's voice alternates between "modern productions" and a "1980s-influenced sound" which music critics say gives her "old-school hip hop sound".
-Her voice type is mezzo-soprano.
+Her voice type is alto.
 InStyle said that she has a "raspy voice".
 She describes her writing style as "flashbacks", in reference to her songs about failed relationships that were both physically and emotionally abusive.
 Her music displays her responses to these relationships famously with her song "Bust Your Windows".
 She likes to write about how she is feeling, which in turn, taking a day or up to a month to complete.
 During the recording of the album Reality Show, Sullivan spent so much time revising and re-recording that the producers had to force her to release the album to prevent a delayed release.
 Sullivan is well known for writing her own songs, which amplifies her substantial popularity from both critics and fans.

-Sullivan's song "Bust Your Windows" was listed at number 137 on National Public Radio's list of The 200 Greatest Songs By 21st Century Women.
+In July 2018, Sullivan's song "Bust Your Windows" was listed at number 137 on National Public Radio's list of The 200 Greatest Songs By 21st Century Women.
+In May 2022, Time named her one of the world's 100 most influential people.
+In February 2023, Rolling Stone ranked Sullivan at number 182 on its list of the 200 Greatest Singers of All Time.

 Personal life

+Sullivan has stated that she was in an abusive relationship with an ex-boyfriend during the early 2010s, which contributed to her decision to step away from music following the release of Love Me Back (2010).
+In interviews promoting Reality Show and later Heaux Tales, she said the experience affected her emotional well-being and required years of healing, later describing the project as an outlet for processing trauma and encouraging women to extend themselves grace.

-On May 11, 2020, Sullivan announced that her mother Pam had been diagnosed with inflammatory breast cancer in October 2019.
-On Instagram she wrote: "If being your daughter has taught me one thing it is how to work with something ugly, painful even, and make it a work of art".
+On May 11, 2020, Sullivan announced that her mother, Pam, had been diagnosed with inflammatory breast cancer in October 2019.
+On Instagram, Sullivan wrote, "If being your daughter has taught me one thing it is how to work with something ugly, painful even, and make it a work of art".
 On July 24, 2023, Sullivan revealed that her mother had died two days earlier.